 - Basic Botany, Amy Ivy, Cornell University

-- Soil Science and Composting, Wendy Sue Harper, Consultant and former UVM Lecturer
+- Soil Health, Wendy Sue Harper, Consultant and former UVM Lecturer

 - Introduction to Plant Pathology, Ann Hazelrigg, UVM Lecturer & Extension Instructor

 - Healthy Lawn Care, Sid Bosworth, UVM Extension Professor

 - Fruit Trees and Pruning, Terry Bradshaw, UVM Research Associate

 - Invasive Plants, Elizabeth Spinney, Invasive Plant Coordinator, VT Dept. of Forests, Parks & Recreation

 - Garden Pollinator Habitat, Jane Sorensen, UVM Adjunct Faculty Lecturer